sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 - [Parts list shortcut](https://www.sudoyashi.com/megasquirt2#bulkhead-parts-list)
 - [Megasquirt Wiring Table](https://www.sudoyashi.com/megasquirt2#megasquirt-wiring-table)
 - [Bulkhead Connector Wiring Table](https://www.sudoyashi.com/megasquirt2#bulkhead-deutsch-hdp29-connector-wiring-table)

--
-## Introduction
+## New wires for a 39-year-old car

 The cab has overheated.
 The cab has caught on fire.
 And these things made me very sad.
 So, In the pursuit of not being sad and having to worry about breaking down on a car cruise, the goal is to make this car reliable.
 Like actually, seriously, for real this time.
 I want to save this car because I still think it's the coolest car I've ever owned and because I want to prove to myself that I can do it.

 The Golf MK1 came with mechanical fuel injection that was reliable until it wasn't.
 When it failed me back in 2021, the cost to fix the parts ($700) was too much to justify a fix to an already archaic system, so I used bike carburetors as a cheap ITB setup.
 It worked for a couple of years until a fuel bowl gasket failure caused a small fire.
 It ruined the carbs and part of the engine and at this point, it seemed like a good time to swap it!
 Carburetors are inefficent and they leave much to be desired in tuning and control.
 By changing the system from carbs to electronic fuel injection (EFI) and a standalone ECU, this will solve many of the carbs' issues, but with it comes new challenges to complete the setup.
 Let's save this car one more time.

-I'm using the Megasquirt 2 DIY kit on the v3.0 PCB and will not be using the following features:

-- Anything related to Idle Air Control, the ITBS come from a 2005 Honda CBR 600RR that uses a wax idle enrichment system that using coolant routed with coolant instead of an IAC
-- MS2 "CAN" bus, supposedly it's not good or not real CAN BUS?
-CAN BUS will be set for another build as I still find CAN BUS very interesting.

-This is the Cabby's EFI conversion project I've worked on for the last three month.
-Let's dive into the ECU and wiring.
+This is the Cabby's EFI conversion project I've worked on for the last six months, so let's dive into the ECU and wiring.

 ## What is a MegaSquirt ECU?
 The ultimate DIY ECU